osmoscraft/osmosnote/packages/server/public/devlog.md

 - Sync without save (when the current file is deleted on the remote, sync & save will cause conflict).
 - Consider combine save and sync.
 I forget to sync often.
 - Search ranking algorithm is way off.
 Need to improve accuracy for literal match.
-- Display "New" as status when opening a new file.
+- IDE: Display "New" as status when opening a new file.
+- IDE: a deleted note should be marked as "Deleted" in status
 - Consider using orange border to indicate dirty document
 - A fraction of delay after entering any command that waits for server.
 - URL search needs debouncer.
 Invalid url blocks UI